CCurl/c3/README.md

 - c3 provides 10 "virtual registers"", r0 thru r9.
 - c3 provides 10 temporary words, T0 thru T9.
 - Not many primitives are built into the base executable.
-- The rest is built using those words (see core.f).
+- The rest is built using those primitives (see core.f).
 - The VARIABLE space is separated from the CODE space.
 - VHERE ("(vhere) @") is the address of the first available byte in the VARIABLE space.
 - Strings are both counted and null-terminated.